Reaching Out to a Friend Who Smokes

 Help your friend, and yourself, by not smoking around him or her.
 Think up new nonsmoking activities to replace those where you smoked together.

-The best gift you could give your friend and yourself is to quit smoking now.
+The best gift you could give your friend and yourself is for you to quit smoking now.
 Your friend is more likely to stay off cigarettes if you are not smoking.
 If you decide to quit, be sure you and your friend ask others for support as well.

 What If You Have Never Smoked?